Connect with others who understand.

 Stage 2 Multiple Myeloma Prognosis: Fear, Hope, and Understanding Survival Rates

 Multiple myeloma is a type of blood cancer that affects plasma cells.
-Plasma cells are white blood cells that produce antibodies to fight infections.
-In multiple myeloma, cancerous plasma cells (called multiple myeloma cells) crowd out normal cells in the bone marrow, resulting in loss of function of the normal bone marrow cells.
-Instead of producing helpful antibodies as normal plasma cells do, myeloma cells produce abnormal antibodies that can build up in tissues and be harmful.
+Plasma cells are white blood cells that help your body fight infections.
+In multiple myeloma, cancerous plasma cells (called multiple myeloma cells) crowd out normal cells in the bone marrow.
+This results in loss of function of the normal bone marrow cells.

 Doctors assign each case of multiple myeloma a stage.
 The stages of multiple myeloma tell you how advanced the cancer is and how much it has spread within the body.
-Doctors use staging information to guide treatment decisions and to estimate a person’s outlook.
+Doctors use staging information to guide treatment decisions and to estimate a person’s prognosis (outlook).

 What Is Stage 2 Multiple Myeloma?

-Cancers are staged according to many criteria specific to each type of cancer.
-Oncologists (doctors who specialize in diagnosing and treating cancer) use blood tests to determine the stage of a person’s multiple myeloma.
+Cancers are staged according to many criteria specific to each type.
+Oncologists (cancer specialists) use blood tests and other diagnostic tools to determine the state of multiple myeloma.

-There are two staging systems for multiple myeloma: the Durie-Salmon Staging System and the International Staging System (ISS).
-The ISS replaced the Durie-Salmon Staging System in 2005.
-The ISS was revised in 2015 — called the Revised ISS (R-ISS) — to include additional factors affecting the severity of multiple myeloma.
+Historically, two staging systems were used for multiple myeloma: the Durie-Salmon Staging System and the International Staging System (ISS).
+In 2005, the ISS replaced the Durie-Salmon Staging System, due to its relative simplicity and the need for fewer tests.
+In 2015, the ISS was further refined into the Revised International Staging System (R-ISS), incorporating additional factors that better reflect the severity of the disease.

 Revised International Staging System

-The R-ISS takes into account levels of three proteins found in the blood: albumin, beta-2 microglobulin, and lactate dehydrogenase (LDH).
-Lower levels of albumin and higher levels of beta-2 microglobulin and LDH indicate that myeloma is becoming more advanced.
-The R-ISS is also based on cytogenetics — gene changes found within the myeloma cells.
+The R-ISS evaluates levels of three proteins in the blood: albumin, beta-2 microglobulin, and lactate dehydrogenase (LDH).
+Lower albumin levels and higher levels of beta-2 microglobulin and LDH are signs of more advanced disease.
+Additionally, the R-ISS looks at cytogenetic tests that check for genetic abnormalities in the myeloma cells, which can affect how the disease progresses.

 Stage 2 Multiple Myeloma

-The R-ISS indicates stage 2 multiple myeloma when clinical test results are between those of stage 1 and stage 3.
-In other words, stage 2 is indicated when a person exhibits some of the factors characteristic of stage 1 and of stage 3.
+The R-ISS defines stage 2 multiple myeloma when test results fall between those of stage 1 and stage 3.
+In other words, stage 2 is diagnosed when a person shows a mix of factors seen in both stage 1 and stage 3.

-Stage 1 multiple myeloma is indicated when the person exhibits all of the following factors:
+Stage 1 multiple myeloma is diagnosed when all of the following are present:

 • Beta-2 microglobulin level less than 3.5 milligrams per liter